 With a mix of part-time and full-time employees, how do we pro-rate bonuses or other rewards?

 What questions do you have?
-Email email@example.com with your questions about the Great Game and opening the books.
+Email Kylie at email@example.com with your questions about the Great Game and opening the books.

 You asked and we've answered!
 In this blog series, our experienced Great Game coaches answer questions directly from the open-book community.
 These answers were compiled from members of the GGOB coaching network: Katie Davis, Jack O'Riley, Tom Strong, Anne-Claire Broughton, Bill Collier, and Ron Penney.